ayates89/summer-chores/README.md

 ## How to Run
-Run the following comman in your terminal: node callbackVersion.js
+Run the following command in your terminal: node callbackVersion.js